pypa/pip/docs/html/user_guide.rst

 placed in a file.
 Note that you should not rely on the items in the file being installed by pip in any particular order.

-Requirements files can also be served via a URL, e.g. http://example.com/requirements.txt besides as local files, so that they can be stored and served in a centralized place.
+Requirements files can also be served via a URL, e.g. requirements.txt besides as local files, so that they can be stored and served in a centralized place.

 In practice, there are 4 common uses of Requirements files: